 Getting verbal promises in writing helps you and your recruiter keep expectations clear and keep accountability.

 Ghosting is never cool, especially for our recruiters.
 This isn’t a first date gone wrong or avoiding that strange new number that keeps calling.
 This is about you and your dream job!
-And every second counts when you’re ready to submit to a travel nurse contract.
+And every second counts when you’re ready to submit to a travel nursing contract.
 Not kidding, some jobs close in minutes!
 Minutes!

 Your recruiter’s job is to be there for you.

 Best practice: They get back to you within hours.
-But remember, they are still a fellow human with really busy jobs and these things we call life can happen every once in a while.
+But remember, they are still a fellow human with really busy jobs, and these things we call life can happen every once in a while.
 So be forgiving if they’ve been really good to you so far.